NDIS Terms and Definitions

 Early Childhood Partner

-Early Childhood Partner is for families and carers of children younger than 7.
+An Early Childhood Partner supports families and carers of children younger than 9 years old.

-The Disability Support Pension is a payment from the government to help with your day-to-day living costs.
+The Disability Support Pension (DSP) is a government payment to help with daily living costs.
+Not everyone with disability or a medical condition can get Disability Support Pension

 Partners in the Community

-Partners in the Community are community organisations that the NDIS work with.
+Partners in the Community are community organisations that work with the NDIS to deliver local support.

 First Peoples Disability Network

-A national organisation that advocates for the interests of Aboriginal and Torres Strait Islander people with disability.
-FPDN is governed by First Peoples with lived experience of disability with the aim to provide a voice to the needs and concerns of First Peoples with disability.
+The First Peoples Disability Network (FPDN) is a national organisation advocating for Aboriginal and Torres Strait Islander people with disabilities.
+It is governed by First Peoples with lived experience of disability and focuses on providing a voice for their needs and concerns.